alan-turing-institute/environmental-ds-book/book/about.md

 # Technologies
 This section indicates the main technologies for EDS book and published notebooks.

+## Binder
+The Binder project offers an easy place to share computing environments to everyone.
+It allows users to specify custom environments and share them with a single link.
+Use cases involve workshops, scientific workflows and streamline sharing among teams.

+Binder is entirely powered by an open-source infrastructure stack.
+Its main two tools are BinderHub, which is an open-source tool that deploys the Binder service in the cloud, and repo2docker, which generates reproducible Docker images from a git repository.
+The Binder team also runs a public BinderHub deployment at mybinder.org as a free public service for the community.

+For EDS book notebooks, we use tbe public BinderHub to provide a cloud-based service for users to run notebooks without installing any software on their local machine.
+Besides the public service, we suggest launching notebooks in the [EGI BinderHub](https://replay.notebooks.egi.eu/) deployment, a private BinderHub instance hosted by the [European Grid Infrastructure](https://www.egi.eu/) (EGI) and the [European Open Science Cloud](https://eosc-portal.eu/) (EOSC) initiative.

+You can find out more about Project Binder on their About mybinder.org page.

 ## MyST
 {abbr}`MyST (Markedly Structured Text)` is an open-source, community-driven markup language project building upon [CommonMark](https://commonmark.org/) (a standard form of Markdown) with special syntax extensions [@Cockett_2024].
 In 2022, the [Executable Books project](https://executablebooks.org), which hosts Jupyter Book and MyST, started work on the `mystmd` command line interface (CLI), which was initially developed  as the Curvenote CLI, and later transferred to the ExecutableBooks project.